 - 9.1.
-The State will be responsible for payment of annual State Partnership dues (See Appendix A).
-Dues may be reviewed and updated annually by CAEP.
-Should the amount of the State's annual State Partnership dues be changed during the term of this agreement, CAEP will notify the State of the new dues amount and the effective date. - 9.2.
-CAEP will provide up to three (3) individuals employed by the State with access to the CAEP accreditation platform. - 9.3.
-During each year covered by this agreement, CAEP will waive the CAEP Conference registration fee for one (1) designated State representative; however, the State or State representative must assume other expenses associated with attending the conference. - 9.4.
+The State will be responsible for payment of annual State Partnership dues.
+(See Appendix A.) Dues may be reviewed and updated annually by CAEP.
+Should the amount of the State's annual State Partnership dues be changed during the term of this agreement, CAEP will notify the State of the new dues amount and the effective date.
+The State will be notified of changes in dues no later than March 1 prior to the subsequent fiscal year (July 1 June 30) when the new dues amount will become effective. - 9.2.
+CAEP will provide up to six (6) individuals employed by the State with access to AIMS. - 9.3.
+During each year covered by this agreement, CAEP will waive the CAEP Conference registration fee for one (1) designated State representative; however the State or State representative must assume other expenses associated with attending the conference. - 9.4.
 During each year covered by this agreement, CAEP will assume all expenses for one (1) designated State representative to attend the annual CAEP Clinic.
-A registration fee will be assessed for any additional State staff and they must assume other expenses associated with attending the clinic. - 9.5.
-CAEP offers states access to CAEP National Training for up to five (5) site visitors a year, including training and travel (additional participants may be added based on need and on a cost-recovery basis).
+A registration fee will be assessed for any additional State staff, and the additional individual(s) must assume other expenses associated with attending the clinic. - 9.5.
+CAEP offers states access to CAEP National Training for up to five (5) site reviewers per year, including training and travel.
+(Additional participants may be added based on need, space availability, and on a cost-recovery basis.)
 CAEP may also offer supplemental training opportunities for state reviewers.
 Supplemental training events that are arranged, including events in the State, will be provided by CAEP on a cost-recovery basis and with specific arrangements negotiated according to CAEP's policies regarding fees and expenses for training.